lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **Overview:**

-The most recent version of the standard bigtreetech TFT firmware has built in support for RepRapFirmware.
+The most recent version of the standard bigtreetech TFT firmware has built in support for RepRap firmware.
 The pre-built images have this enabled by default.

 **Loading the firmware:**